Are The Weird Growths on Your Plants Witches’ Broom?

 • Texas ranger

-Scientists are trying to find a cure, but currently, there is none.
+Scientists are working on a cure, but currently, there is none.

 It’s not a straightforward problem for many reasons.
 First, it’s not one disease but many diseases with multiple causes.
 Additionally, the problem goes deep.